 Each generation of doctors continues to study the past medical experiences found within books such as the above.
 And each generation builds upon past information, creating a richer theoretical foundation while gradually forming various types of schools of TCM.
 For example, influenced by the theory of The Five Elements and Six Climatic Factors, the eminent physician Liu Heiian, during the Jin and Yuan Dynasties, emphasized the theory that the diseases caused by the six climatic factors could become the heat fire evil in the body.
 He also believed that the heat and fire of the six kinds of climatic factors were the most important pathogenic factors thus explaining the pathological mechanism of the heat fire evil.

 Zhang Congzheng advocated that the diseases were caused by exogenous evils which should be expelled using the methods of diaphoresis, emesis, and purgation.
-Li Dongyuan held that diseases were mainly brought about through the internal injury of the spleen and stomach, thus explaining the theory of the ascending and descending of the spleen and stomach and creating the theory of relieving high fever with drugs consisting of sweet flavor and warm nature.
+Li Dongyuan held that diseases were mainly brought about through the internal injury of the spleen and stomach, thus explaining the theory of the ascending and descending of the spleen and stomach and creating the theory of relieving high fever with drugs consisting of sweet flavour and warm nature.
 Zhu Zhenheng advocated the theory that Yang is ever in excess while Yin is ever deficient.
 This further developed the theory of ministerial fire and enriched the theoretical system of TCM.
 In addition, there was Zhang Yuansu’s theory of the pathological mechanism of viscera, and Zhang Jing Yue’s explanation of Yin Yang, the kidney and vital gate, etc. All of the above theories enriched and developed the theoretical system of TCM.

 The theory of febrile diseases deals with the pathology, diagnosis, and therapy of febrile diseases.
 In the period of the Ming and Qing Dynasties, the school of febrile diseases was developed.
 This symbolized the understanding and study of febrile diseases that reached a new level.
 Wu Youke, a physician in the Ming Dynasty wrote the Treatise on Pestilence and offered the theory of pestilence evil, which was the first systematic exploration of the etiology and therapeutics of febrile diseases.
 This laid the foundation for the development of the theory of febrile diseases.
 During the Qing Dynasty, many books regarding febrile diseases were compiled, some of which is the Treatise on Tropic Febrile Diseases written by Ye Tianshi; The Treatise on Differentiation and Treatment of Febrile Diseases written by Wu Jutong; The Treatise on Damp-Heat Diseases authored by Xue Shengbai, and A Compendium on Febrile Diseases completed by Wang MengYing.